swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 of characters".

 Normally, Matlab arrays can't store elements of different data types.
-For instance, a Matlab array can't store both an `int` and a `char`.
+For instance, a Matlab array can't store both a `float` and a `char`.
 To do that, you have to use a [Cell Array](http://www.mathworks.com/help/matlab/cell-arrays.html).

 We can use the `class` function to find out what kind of data lives